Everything in Materialize is currently handled by the

 - SQL shells for interacting with clients, including defining sources, creating views, and querying data.

 - Sources to ingest data, i.e. writes.
-We’ll focus on streaming sources like Kafka, though Materialize also supports static sources.
+We’ll focus on streaming sources like Kafka, though Materialize also supports file sources.

 Above: Materialize deployed with multiple Kafka feeds as sources.